deepankararora/sola-newsletters/readme.txt

 = How do I get the premium version of Sola Newsletters? = Order your copy of [Sola Newsletters Premium](http://solaplugins.com/plugins/sola-newsletters/?utm_source=wordpress&utm_medium=click&utm_campaign=readme).

 = I've installed the Sola Newsletters plugin, now what? =

 Once installed and activated, a link should appear in your left navigation panel within your wp-admin section.
 Click on the "Newsletters" link and follow the on screen instructions.

+= How do I create a newsletter? =
+* Click on Newsletters in your left navigation menu
+* Click on the "New Newsletter" button at the top of the page
+* Insert a subject for your newsletter
+* Select a list that you would like to send your newsletter to (you may want to import your subscribers first)
+* Select a theme (single column would do just fine for 99% of users)
+* Use our unique and easy-to-use Newsletter Editor to create your newsletter.
+Simply drag and drop elements into your design.
+Your design will be saved automatically with every change that is made.
+When you are happy with your the layout and design of your newsletter, press "Next" (top right)
+* The next screen will help you visualize how your newsletter will appear on mobile phones, tablets and desktop computers.
+Click "Confirm campaign".
+* Ensure that all your settings are correct and then press "Send now".
+Your newsletter will now be queued and will be sent according to the email settings you have set in "Newsletter->Settings->Email Settings"

+= How do I add a subscribe to newsletter widget? =
+* Click on Appearance->Widgets in your left navigation
+* Drag "Sola Newsletters Subscribe Widget" to the sidebar of your choice
+* Ensure that you have selected the list you would like to add your subscribers to in "Newsletters->Settings->Sign Up"

 == Screenshots ==